platy/transit-radar/README.md

 [x] Add station search
 [x] Publish wasm version
 [x] Share autocomplete component
-[] Presearch stations in local data - show those results at the top [] Fit on a mobile screen
+[x] Fit on a mobile screen
-[] Shareable routing
+[x] Shareable routing
 [] Colour properly
-[] Make sure it doesn't animate when not visible to save cpu
+[] Make sure it doesn't animate when not visible to save cpu [] New name (not colliding with translate.google.com) and description of what it does [] Show time and timetable time
+[] Is there an analogy from quantum or analogue computing?
+[] Debug logging
+[] Preselect checkboxes
 ---
 [] Reduce size of wasm
-[] Break up initial load into smaller parts to show something quicker [] more transfer efficient way of indexing / syncing the data
+[] Break up large loads into smaller parts to show something quicker and to avoid a long block while parsing [] more transfer efficient way of indexing / syncing the data [] Presearch stations in local data - show those results at the top
 ---
 [] Fade in/out
 [] Animate search change
 [] Geographical mode
 [] Change time
+[] Use location and have initial walk to stations
 ---
 [] Debounce needs a timeout - or does it?
 [] Initial curve for S8 / S1